102-year-old firm to move to Woodbury after its HQ is bought by MTA

-Home furnisher to move to Woodbury after HQ is bought by MTA for Third Track project
+Home furnisher to move to Woodbury after HQ is bought for LIRR use

-A designer and wholesaler of home furnishings, who sold its Bethpage building to make way for the Long Island Rail Road’s Third Track project, wants to move to Woodbury, executives said.
+A designer and wholesaler of home furnishings, who sold its Bethpage building to the MTA for use by the Long Island Rail Road, wants to move to Woodbury, officials said.

 Kravet Inc. hopes to open a headquarters and showroom at 250 Crossways Park Dr. next year.
 More than 170 employees would work there, according to president and co-owner Cary Kravet.

-Note: CLARIFICATION: An earlier version of this article failed to note the MTA disputes Kravet's description of the circumstances surrounding the sale of its Bethpage headquarters.